elswob/neo4j-build-pipeline/ADDING_DATA.md

 - Modify the paths
 - If not using remote server, leave the server environment variable empty
-- If using a remote server, need to set up SSH keys and SSH agent - see [REMOTE_SERVER.md](REMOTE SERVER)
+- If using a remote server, need to set up SSH keys and SSH agent - see [REMOTE_SERVER](REMOTE_SERVER.md)

 #### 3. If necessary, create the source data